Virginia Beach with Kids: 25+Things To Do on a Family Vacation

 25. Watch the Pros Surf

 Inspire the kids at the East Coast Surfing Championships, which are held here annually in late August.
 A key event on the professional circuit, the contest is exciting to watch and features surfing, volleyball, Monster Jump (BMX), and entertainment.

 26. Sand Castle Competition

 The sand sculptures at The Neptune Festival (last weekend of September) are sure to wow with their creativity.
-In just three days, sculptors representing 11 countries will turn grains of sand into works of art.
+In just three days, sculptors representing 11 countries turn grains of sand into works of art.

 27. Winter Holidays in Virginia Beach

 Virginia Beach goes all out for the Christmas holiday.
 Catch the Holiday Lights at the Beach while driving your car down the boardwalk that's decked out with lights, music, trees, elves, and even Santa.

 28. Unleash Your Inner Artist

-Visit Virginia Beach is full of helpful information for planning your Virginia Beach vacation.
+For more local info, check out Visit Virginia Beach, which is full of helpful information for planning a Virginia Beach vacation.